FalseGenius/programmersForce/laravelDockerTask/README.md

  - Super-admin can view any user by providing the id
  - User with role "admin" can view any user by providing id [Super-admin excluded]
  - User with role "user" is authorized to view their own information by providing id

+Delete user -  Endpoint is available at "http://127.0.0.1:8000/api/users/<id>" via DELETE request.
+ - Super-admin can delete any user by providing the id
+ - User with role "admin" can delete any user by providing id [Super-admin and other admins excluded]
+ - User with role "user" is not authorized to trigger this API

+Update role -  Endpoint is available at "http://127.0.0.1:8000/api/users/<id>" via PUT request.
+ - Only Super-admin can edit user roles by providing the id and input field "role"

+### Checkin and Checkout APIs

+Checkin Endpoint - Available at http://127.0.0.1:8000/api/checkin via GET request